Challenges of lottery ad contract rejected

 Winter is the perfect time to explore the natural stone shelters where native Arkansans once lived

 ...the mere fact that a marketing firm has clients other than OAL does not necessarily present a conflict of interest incompatible with prioritizing OAL's interests.
-It should also be apparent that the mere fract that the other clients of the marketing firm also want the marketing firm to advertise their products and services, which will likely involve encouraging consumers to spend some of their discretionary dollars, i not in itself a conflict that renders concurrent engagement incompatible ...Historically, other gambling enterprises were viewed as conflicts by Oaklawn when ad contracts were being decided for the tourism agency in Hot Springs.
+It should also be apparent that the mere fact that the other clients of the marketing firm also want the marketing firm to advertise their products and services, which will likely involve encouraging consumers to spend some of their discretionary dollars, is not in itself a conflict that renders concurrent engagement incompatible ...Historically, other gambling enterprises were viewed as conflicts by Oaklawn when ad contracts were being decided for the tourism agency in Hot Springs.
 Also, Camelot, a private management consultant to the lottery has identified Oaklawn in its business plan as the No. 1 competitor for lottery player dollars.

 .. to my knowledge, no one over here has ever considered work for both Oaklawn and the lottery to constitute a conflict of interest.The question then becomes whether calling Oaklawn the lottery's No. 1 competitor makes working for both a conflict of interest.
 Would it be a conflict of interest for an agency to handle both Razorback and Crimson Tide advertising?
 Kroger and Walmart?